truonguit2010/realbizgames-unity-analytics/README.md

 4. Easy to add more 3rd-party SDK when we need more.
 Just implement in Reposotory-Layer. => We do not depend on Game Developer.

 ## 2. How does it works?
-1. The Core of the Game use one easy API to record events and user's properties.
+1. The Core of the Game use one easy API SET to record events and user's properties.
 2. The Analysis Core send them (events + properties) to many 3rd-party that is desired.

 ![Overview Image](Images~/RealBizGames_Analysis.png)